joshp23/YOURLS-Compliance/README.md

 ### Integration
 -  The Complaince abuse page is able to accept GET information to automatically fill out the complaint form from any plugin or arbitrary source.
 The Snapshot plugin makes use of this feature.
+- The Compliance abuse page will embed [httpBL](https://github.com/joshp23/YOURLS-httpBL) Honeypots if that plugin is enabled and configured.
 -  [Snapshot](https://github.com/joshp23/YOURLS-Snapshot) Visual Preview plugin: If Snapshot is properly installed then Compliance will attempt to present a snapshot image of flagged websites upon interception.
 -  [Phishtank-2.0](https://github.com/joshp23/YOURLS-Phishtank-2.0) anti-phishing plugin: If a previously 'safe' link fails a recheck on redirection it can be intercepted and flagged in the Compliance database.